juju2143/noto-emoji/README.md

 # Noto Emoji
 Color and Black-and-White Noto emoji fonts, and tools for working with them.

+This fork includes some flags not found in emoji fonts that don't exist in Unicode yet, such as:

+* Provinces of Canada
+* States of the United States
+* States of Mexico
+* Brittany
+* Catalonia

+More flags will be added with time, be sure to support eventual Unicode proposals about them!
+Until then, you can download the font [here](fonts/NotoColorEmoji.ttf).

+Why I do this?
+I believe every region, province and state should have their emoji, even though that would make a lot of flags in the emoji picker!
+Unicode already have something in place to represent all of them, so they should all be there.

 ## Building NotoColorEmoji

 Building NotoColorEmoji currently requires a Python 2.x wide build.
 To build